 Defining Current Assets

 Okay, so let’s break down what current assets actually are.
-Basically, these are things your business owns that you can turn into cash pretty quickly – usually within a year.
-Think of it like this: if you needed money fast, these are the things you’d sell or use first.
-For example, work in progress is considered a current asset because it will soon become finished goods and then be sold for cash.
+These are things your business owns that you can turn into cash pretty quickly – usually within a year.
+Think of it this way: if you needed money quickly, these are the things you’d sell or use first.
+For example, work in progress is considered a current asset because it will soon be converted into finished goods and then sold for cash.

 - Cash on hand